paan234/AI05-repo-1/README.md

-# Breast Cancer Winconsin Classification
+# Breast Cancer Winconsin - Classification and Prediction

-## 1. Summary
+## 1. Summary of the project
-The aim of this project is to create a highly accurate deep learning model to predict breast cancer (wehter the tumour is malignant or benign).
+This is Data set to classify the Benign and Malignant cells in the given dataset using the description about the cells in the form of columnar attributes.
+The aim of this project is to create a highly accurate deep learning model to predict breast cancer (whether the tumour is malignant or benign).
 The model is trained with [Winsonsin Breast Cancer Dataset](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data).

+The breast cancer data includes 569 examples of cancer bipsies, each with 32 features.
+One feature is an identification number, another is the cancer diagnosis and 30 are numerical values laboratory measurements.
+The diagnosis is coded as "M" to indicate malignant or "B" to indicate benign

 ## 2. IDE and Framework
 This project is created using Spyder as the main IDE.
-The main frameworks used in this project are Pandas, Scikit-learn and TensorFlow Keras
+The main frameworks used in this project are:
+- Pandas
+- Scikit-learn
+- TensorFlow Keras

 ## 3. Methodology